alkacon/opencms-core/webapp/update/readme.txt

 IMPORTANT: The updater is only compatible with the database engines MySQL,
            Oracle and PostgreSQL.

+IMPORTANT: This version of OpenCms requires at least Java 6 because of library
+           dependencies.

 Follow the following steps to update from OpenCms 7.x and 8.x to OpenCms 8.5.1: